PUQ-sp-z-o-o/WHMCS-Module-Emby/README.md

 # WHMCS-Module-Emby
-This module enables your company to offer public media services to customers through Emby accounts
+This module enables your company to offer public media services to customers through Emby accounts.
+It facilitates the creation of customer accounts on a pre-configured Emby server, allowing for the sale of various media packages at different prices.
+The module requires a pre-installed Emby server and uses the Emby API for client account management.
+It also supports multiple languages.
+Administrators can suspend, terminate, or unsuspend users, change user passwords, and more, while clients can manage their devices and libraries.

 # Description